Sensitivity of quantum information to environment perturbations measured with a non-local out-of-time-order correlation function: Introduction

 In the second experiment, the environment dynamics is turned on, causing the scrambling of quantum information.
-To quantify the sensitivity of information to the environment scrambling, we employ the out-of-time-order correlation function (OTOC).
+To quantify the sensitivity of information to scrambling, we employ a non-local out-of-time-order correlation function (OTOC).
 Despite great theoretical interest, very few experiments have had access to this quantity.
-To measure the OTOC, one needs to reverse the time evolution, which makes NMR echo experiments the method of choice.
-The evolution of the OTOC was previously studied in closed systems of ion traps~\cite{Garttner2017,Garttner2018} and nuclear spins~\cite{Li2017,Wei2018}.
+Since NMR echo techniques can reverse time evolution, the OTOC function may be used to study the decay of echo signal amplitude.
+Experimental implementations of the OTOC was previously studied in closed systems of ion traps~\cite{Garttner2017,Garttner2018} and nuclear spins~\cite{Li2017,Wei2018}.

 The OTOC has become a prominent quantity in the analysis of the scrambling of quantum information in black holes and many-body quantum systems.
 It has been conjectured that the exponential behavior of this quantity should be an indicator of quantum chaos~\cite{Kitaev2015,Maldacena2016}, the exponential rate being associated with the classical Lyapunov exponent.
 This correspondence has so far been confirmed theoretically for one-body chaotic systems~\cite{Rozenbaum2017,Rozenbaum18} and for the Dicke model~\cite{Chavez-Carlos:2018}, but not yet experimentally.
+In the case of many-body quantum systems, existing NMR experiments have used the Loschmidt echo and shown that depending on the interaction Hamiltonian, both Gaussian and exponential decays can be observed~\cite{Usaj-Levstein1998,Levstein-Pastawski1998}.

-Experimental studies of the Loschmidt echo in many-body quantum systems have been carried out in NMR platform and depending on the interaction Hamiltonian, both Gaussian and exponential decays have been observed ~\cite{Usaj-Levstein1998,Levstein-Pastawski1998}.
-Our echo experiment shows that in the central spin system, the OTOC presents a Gaussian decay in time.
-However, an exponential behavior is revealed when it is studied as a function of the spread of the correlations between system and environment (that is, as a function of the Hamming weight spread of SECs).
-The capability of our experiments to directly measure these correlations is an essential ingredient for describing the flow of quantum information and for uncovering the exponential decay of the OTOC.
+In the second echo experiment of this work, we employ an OTOC function that involves one global operator, to investigate the sensitivity of the echo signal to the scrambling of SECs in the environment.
+For the central spin system, the decay of this non-local OTOC function with respect to the evolution time is Gaussian.
+However, an exponential behavior is revealed when the non-local OTOC is studied as a function of the spread of the correlations between system and environment (that is, as a function of the Hamming weight spread of SECs).
+The capability of our experiments to directly measure these correlations is an essential ingredient for describing the flow of quantum information and for uncovering the exponential decay of the non-local OTOC.